Federico Russo (actor): Career

 In 2015, he started playing Sam in the Italian Disney Channel sitcom Alex & Co..

 In January 2016, the Alex & Co. album We Are One was released.
 The album has 10 songs, including 6 of which he sings in; in April he performed at an Alex & Co. fan event.

 In the same year, as part of the Alex & Co. franchise, he starred in the film Alex & Co: How to Grow Up Despite Your Parents.

 In 2017, he appeared in the Rai series Scomparsa, as Luca Rebeggiani, working with Vanessa Incontrada, Eleonora Gaggero, and Saul Nanni.
 He also participated in the series L'Isola di Pietro as Matteo Sulci, broadcast on Canale 5.

 In 2018, he played Seba in the eleventh season of Don Matteo, broadcast on Rai 1.

-In 2019, he stars in the film La Mia Seconda Volta (My Second Time).
+In 2019, he starred in the film La Mia Seconda Volta (My Second Time).

-In 2020, he plays Mauro, one of the leads, in the Netflix series Curon.
+In 2020, he played Mauro, the shy lead opposite Margherita Morchio's role as Daria in the Netflix series Curon.

+In 2021, he starred in the title role of the film Ernesto, about a young man who explores his bisexuality and, to a lesser extent, left-wing politics in Rome.
+The film was directed by Alice de Luca and Giacomo Raffaelli.

-Private life
+Personal life

-He currently lives in Rome with his parents and his five siblings (two brothers and three sisters).
+Russo has lived in Rome, along with his parents and his five siblings (two brothers and three sisters).
+During the filming of I Cesaroni, he had a reunion with his father, the actor and director Claudio Amendola, from whom he says he learned acting and cinematography.

+In a 2026 interview, he described his life as ordinary and tranquil.
+He keeps a part-time job as a retail clerk, given the precarity he says actors often face.